James Arness in ‘Gunsmoke’.

 - IMDb user rating: 8.7

-Modern-day cowboy Kevin Costner takes the lead in this drama series, which follows a sixth-generation rancher called John Dutton.
+Modern-day cowboy Kevin Costner leads this drama series, following a sixth-generation rancher, John Dutton.
 He's working in a world of corruption and shifting alliances, which always puts his ranch at risk.
-The series takes place during the emergence of Yellowstone National Park, which was America's first national park.
-As of early 2023, the series is in its fifth season and has been a huge ratings winner for the Paramount Network.
+The series takes place during the emergence of Yellowstone National Park, America's first national park, and was a huge ratings winner for the Paramount Network.

 Trending Now